MIG 131 Welding2026-04-30T11:41:08+01:00

 MIG 131 welding is an arc welding process where a consumable wire electrode is melted in a shielding gas, such as argon or helium.
-This method is widely used in industry due to its efficiency and high-quality welds.

 Characteristics of MIG 131 Welding